jbcodeforce/jbcodeforce.github.io/docs/java/quarkus.md

 See [OpenShift options](https://quarkus.io/guides/deploying-to-kubernetes#openshift)

-To change the value of a specific property in the application properties, we can use environment variables: The convention is to convert the name of the property to uppercase and replace every dot (.) with an underscore (_).
+To change the value of a specific property in the application properties, we can use environment
+variables: The convention is to convert the name of the property to uppercase and replace every dot (.) with an underscore (_).
 So define a config map to define those environment variables in `src/main/kubernetes` folder.

-To delete a deployed app, remove the deployment config.

 ### Some reusable configuration